Bestoa/Claymore-NoFee-Proxy/README.md

 ## Why do you rewrite this tool?

 The old one([JuicyPasta/Claymore-No-Fee-Proxy](https://github.com/JuicyPasta/Claymore-No-Fee-Proxy/blob/master/README.md)) is buggy.
-1. It was writed with python2.7
+1. It was wrote with python 2.7.
-2. If someone connect to the proxy, but do nothing and close the socket, it will add one thread permanently.
+2. If someone connect to the proxy, but do nothing and close the socket, it may add one thread permanently.
 3. It will cause CPU usage becomes very high.

 ## Setup